[Translate to English:] TC Gebäude

 How to Develop a Rice Straw Biorefinery in Asia With Valorization of Side Products?

 Rice straw is an abundant agricultural residue in Asia, often burned due to limited use.
-A biorefinery located close to harvest sites could convert rice straw into a bio-oil stream that can be upgraded in conventional refineries, supporting the shift toward higher-value chemical feedstocks.
+A biorefinery located close to harvest sites could convert rice straw into a bio-oil stream that can be upgraded in conventional refineries, supporting the shift toward higher-value fuels and chemical feedstocks.
 Economic viability depends on capturing and monetizing side streams like lignin and silica.

 Your challenge: